SevlaMare/tech-blog/README.md

 rails server
 ```
 Now you can go to your favorite web browser like Google Crome
-<br>and go to this page: localhost
+<br>and go to this page: http://localhost:3000/

 ### Contributing